 Traditional folk music, contemporary folk music, maritime music, country music, Peggy Seeger, Joan Baez, Jean Ritchie, Woody Guthrie.
 Peggy Seeger once told me, "The richness of your voice astounded me."
 I consider that very high praise!

 I love New York, but I can have a good time almost anywhere.

 Acoustic guitar, Appalachian mountain dulcimer, but sometimes just unaccompanied voice.

-I recently released Very Early Anne, a CD of my live recordings from 1965-1966.
-It's now available from CD Baby.
+Very Early Anne, a CD of my live recordings from 1965-1966, is now available from CD Baby.
 Just click here for info.